 Make sure that you don't provide the SSA with irrelevant medical records.
 For example, if your claim is based solely on mental illness, you do not need to provide records from your allergist, eye doctor, or any other physicians who are unfamiliar with your mental condition.

-The exact information you need to get from your doctor(s) depends on the basis of your claim.
+The exact information you need to get from your doctor(s) depends on the basis of your disability claim.
 Here are some examples.

 Back pain.
-A claimant who files for disability based on lumbar and thoracic spinal stenosis and who has received treatment from an orthopedic doctor, a neurosurgeon, a physical therapist, and a pain management doctor needs the following types of information:
+A claimant (applicant) who files for disability based on lumbar and thoracic spinal stenosis and who has received treatment from an orthopedic doctor, a neurosurgeon, a physical therapist, and a pain management doctor needs the following types of information:

 Combination of impairments.
 A claimant who files for disability based on type 2 diabetes, chronic obstructive pulmonary disease (COPD), and depression needs to provide the following types of information in support of her claim:

-An RFC (which stands for residual functional capacity) is a detailed assessment of your ability to perform certain work-related activities in light of your symptoms.
-Your RFC is the most you can do on a regular and sustained basis.
+An RFC (which stands for "residual functional capacity") is a detailed assessment of your ability to perform certain work-related activities in light of your symptoms.
+Your RFC is the most intensive work you can do on a regular and sustained basis.
 RFCs can be either physical or mental assessments.

 Here are some examples of the things that a physical RFC should discuss:

 You can download a physical RFC form from our website to give to your doctor to complete, or if you have an attorney or disability advocate, they will provide one to your doctor.
 To learn more about how your doctor can help determine your physical RFC, see our article on getting your doctor to fill out an RFC form.